e-berman/baseball_api/README.md

 ## Dependencies

-* Docker
+* docker
-* Docker compose
+* docker-compose

 ## To Run

-1. Modify or add a desired csv to the baseball_api/assets/ directory.
+1. Modify or add a desired csv to the `baseball_api/assets` directory.
 It must be in the same format as the batters.csv and pitchers.csv file(s).

 2. Create and build both the database and REST API containers: `make build`